ishandutta2007/best-web-frameworks/Free-subdomains.md

 - Oracle VPS (any prepurchased domain is fine including subdomains)

-# Grouping by USage type
+# Grouping by Usage type

 ## For static sites and web projects
 These platforms are ideal for developers, designers, and hobbyists who want to host a website, portfolio, or documentation for free.